Occupational therapists assess and treat people who have limited ability to carry out everyday activities because of illness, injury or circumstance.

 Eti: I think Andrew did really well.
 He demonstrated good people skills, he wasn’t shy to give instructions.

-To become an occupational therapist you need to:
+To become an occupational therapist you need to complete one of the following:

-- complete the Bachelor of Health Science in Occupational Therapy (AUT) or
+- Bachelor of Health Science in Occupational Therapy (AUT)

 - AUT University website - information about the Bachelor of Health Science (Occupational Therapy)